ayoola66/Ama-Tresure/README.md

 # Ama Treasure Adventure 🧜‍♀️🎮

-A feature-rich, underwater treasure hunting adventure built with HTML, CSS, and JavaScript.
-Navigate through a stunning mermaid-themed underwater world, collect treasures, and survive increasingly challenging obstacles in both single-player and competitive two-player modes.
+A feature-rich treasure hunting adventure built with HTML, CSS, and JavaScript.
+Navigate through 6 unique themed environments, each matching your chosen character.
+Collect treasures, activate power-ups, and survive increasingly challenging obstacles in both single-player and competitive two-player modes.
+Each character brings their own immersive world to life!

 ## 🚀 Quick Start